drs-az/Beam/README.md

-# 🔐 SSET (PWA)
+# 🔐 HexaShift (PWA)

-SSET is a secure, offline-capable encryption tool built as a single-page Progressive Web App (PWA).
-It enables simple, private message encryption and decryption using a custom passphrase.
+HexaShift is a secure, offline-capable encryption utility built as a single-page Progressive Web App (PWA).
+It enables private, client-side encryption and decryption of messages using a custom passphrase.

 ## ✨ Features

-- AES-256-GCM encryption
+- AES-256-GCM encryption via WebCrypto API
 - PBKDF2 key derivation (150k iterations, SHA-256)
 - Custom passphrase input (numeric with commas or full alphanumeric)
 - Passphrase strength meter using zxcvbn
-- Offline-capable via Service Worker
 - Copy-to-clipboard support
-- Dark mode toggle
+- Generate and download a QR code of the encrypted message
-- Optional QR code for key sharing
+- Upload and decode QR codes for decryption
+- Share encrypted messages via mobile-friendly URL with auto-decrypt preload
+- Mobile-first UI
-- Mobile-first design + installable as a web app (PWA)
+- Installable as a secure offline web app (PWA)
+- No dark mode (simplified layout)

 ## 🔐 Passphrase Input